citelao/sensible/_coffee_shop/2-entreaty.md

 Cybersecurity should be simple---we should communicate it well.
 If your money is safe, we should tell you that it's safe.
 If it's not, we should tell you how to make it safe.
 You shouldn't need to worry about protocols and encryption schemes and anti-virus tools.

 <aside class="sidenote">
-Though we'll dicuss what it means to be "safe" later.<!-- cite unfalsifiability -->
+Though we'll dicuss what it means to be "safe" later.
 </aside>

 But cybersecurity is not simple.
 Not yet.

 Banks have had a long time to learn about security.
 They're built to defend against the biggest threats.
 We're getting there---we're securing the Internet with HTTPS and building tools that work like you expect (like Signal, iMessage, MagicWormhole, and WireGuard, for example).
 But we're not there yet.

 One day Internet security will be easy.
-It's our job---as engineers and cybersecurity researchers---to make that happen.
+It's our job---as engineers and cybersecurity researchers---to make that happen {% cite pollard_2018 %}.
 But until then, you need to learn about cybersecurity to stay safe.
-It's ridiculous that you should need to learn anything {% cite pollard_2018 %}, but that's where we are.

-This guide can help.
+This guide can help!

 ## Read this guide → get a good mental model

 That's why this guide is different.

 It's not a to-do list.
 It's not a detailed look into extremely rare threats.

 It's an overview.
 It attempts to introduce you to cybersecurity in a concrete way, with evidence and *proof* that it covers everything.
 When something is unclear, we say it's unclear.